 These loans have very high-interest rates and can cost you a lot of money.
 Often, loans like this can ruin your entire savings.

 Prioritize getting rid of expensive loans as soon as possible.

 If you have several small loans with different banks, it can be a good idea to refinance loans and collect them from a bank with good loan terms.

 One of the most important things to do if you want to save money is to cut down on unnecessary costs.

 Most of us spend more money than necessary in our daily lives – whether it be on food, clothing, electronics, power services or other living expenses.

-We go into more practical ways to cut costs further down the list.
+We go into more practical ways of cutting costs further down the list.

-If your finances are so tight that you have saved on everything you can save on, the next step is to earn more income.
+If your finances are so tight that you have saved on everything you could save on, then the next step is to earn more income.